emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The confidentiality offered by GCM-SST against passive attackers depends on the keystream generator.
 For block ciphers in counter mode, it is determined by the birthday bound, with AES-based ciphers particularly constrained by their narrow 128-bit block size.
 For AES-GCM-SST, the confidentiality is equal to AES-GCM {{GCM}}.
 Regardless of key length, an attacker can mount a distinguishing attack with a complexity of approximately 2<sup>129</sup> / σ, where σ ⪅ P_MAX ⋅ Q_MAX / 16 is the total plaintext length measured in 128-bit chunks.
 In contrast, the confidentiality offered by Rijndael-GCM-SST against passive attackers is significantly higher.
 The complexity of distinguishing attacks for Rijndael-GCM-SST is approximately 2<sup>258</sup> / σ.
 McGrew, Leurent, and Sibleyras {{Impossible}}{{Difference}} demonstrate that for block ciphers in counter mode, an attacker with partial knowledge of the plaintext can execute plaintext-recovery attacks against counter mode with roughly the same complexity (up to logarithmic factors) as distinguishing attacks.
 However, Preuß Mattsson {{Entropy}} demonstrated that an attacker cannot recover more than ≈ σ<sup>2</sup> / 2<sup>b</sup> bits of the plaintext, where b is the block size.
 Given the constraints outlined in {{instances}}, an attacker cannot recover more than 0.0007 bits of AES-GCM-SST plaintexts.

 While Rijndael-256 in counter mode can provide 128-bit confidentiality for plaintexts much larger than 2<sup>36</sup> bytes, GHASH and POLYVAL do not offer adequate integrity for long plaintexts.
-To ensure robust integrity for long plaintexts, an AEAD mode would need to replace POLYVAL with a MAC that has better security properties, such as a Carter-Wegman MAC in a larger field {{Degabriele}} or other alternatives such as {{SMAC}}.
+To ensure robust integrity for long plaintexts, an AEAD mode would need to replace POLYVAL with a MAC that has better security properties, such as a Carter-Wegman MAC in a larger field {{Maximov}}{{Degabriele}} or other alternatives such as {{SMAC}}.

 The confidentiality offered by GCM-SST against active attackers is directly linked to the forgery probability.
 Depending on the protocol and application, forgeries can significantly compromise privacy, in addition to affecting integrity and authenticity.
 It MUST be assumed that attackers always receive feedback on the success or failure of their forgery attempts.
 Therefore, attacks on integrity, authenticity, and confidentiality MUST all be carefully evaluated when selecting an appropriate tag length.